pawansingh10/WebDevlopment/CSS/02_build_a_web_project_login_page.md

 > See what's happening, analyze it and then understand it!

- There are 2 browser content box models that means how much space the element is going to take on your web browser.
+ There are 2 browser content box models that means how much space the element is going to take on your web browser.<br>
 1️⃣ The default behavior of browser is **Content Box**, this is going to change<br>

 2️⃣ Another is **Border Box** Every single frameworks library, they actually reset to Border Box from the default bahaviour of the browser.<br>